broofa/runmd/src/README_js.md

     ⇒ Hello
     ```

+... but trying to reference `text` in a new context or other named context will
+fail:

+    ```javascript --run
+    console.log(text);
+    ```

+(Results in `ReferenceError: text is not defined`.)

 ### --hide

 Run the script, but do not render the script source or output.
-Mostly useful
+This is useful
-in conjunction with `--context` for setting up an execution context.
+for setting up context that's necessary for code, but not germane to
+documentation.

     Welcome!

-    ```javascript --context --hide
+    ```javascript --run foo --hide
     // Setup/utility code or whatever ...
     function hello() {
       console.log('Hello, World!');
     }
     ```

-    Here's a code snippet:
+    Here is a code snippet:

-    ```javascript --context
+    ```javascript --run foo
     hello();
     ```